JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: above where you set the bake type
 NS: [https://gyazo.com/85d26a98ff9ae7c719600389c033c0a8](https://gyazo.com/85d26a98ff9ae7c719600389c033c0a8)

-JR: ok it slowlly did something
+JR: ok it slowly did something
 JR: over in the image window

 NS: yes it may toke some time